Chapter 1 Introduction Leaf

 • Guidelines for contributing to our materials or creating your own short course

-1.5 DaSEH Philosophy
+1.6 DaSEH Philosophy

-The DaSEH short course is an educational resource that educators can use in the classroom to teach students how to effectively derive knowledge from data in real-world challenges about environmental health.
+The DaSEH short course is an educational resource that educators can use for environmental health data science education.
+Our goal is teaching students how gain insights from data in real-world challenges about environmental health.

 We hope you find our resources useful!

-1.5.1 What problem are we addressing?
+1.6.1 What problem are we addressing?

-1.6 DaSEH Short Course Resources
+1.7 DaSEH Short Course Resources

 Illustration of DaSEH short course, where there are 4 main stages: 1.
-Online synchronous instruction with hads-on labs for week one and 2 covering topics in reproducibility, basic R, subsetting, summarizing, cleaning, manipulation visualization, statistics, and functions, 2. self-directed time for review and for finding data for code-a-thon project 3.
-Code-a-thon for 3 days in person coverign topics about GitHub, ethics, mapping, and appling what was learned earlier to a project.
-We also evaluate learner experiences and skills before the online course, after the online course, and after the code-a-thon
+Online synchronous instruction with hads-on labs for week one and 2 covering topics in reproducibility, basic R, subsetting, summarizing, cleaning, manipulation visualization, statistics, and functions, 2. self-directed time for review and for finding data for codeathon project 3.
+Codeathon for 3 days in person coverign topics about GitHub, ethics, mapping, and appling what was learned earlier to a project.
+We also evaluate learner experiences and skills before the online course, after the online course, and after the codeathon

-The DaSEH Short Course has 3 main stages:
+The DaSEH Short Course has 3 main stages: online instruction, self-directed learning, and the codeathon.

-1.6.1 Stage 1: Online Instructions
+1.7.1 Stage 1: Online Instruction

 Week one: